-A comedy about a world-famous televangelist family with a long tradition of deviance, greed and charitable work — all in the name of the Lord Jesus Christ.
+Danny McBride returns to HBO in a new comedy centered around a world-famous televangelist family with a long tradition of deviance, greed and charitable work, all in the name of the Lord Jesus Christ.

-PICO DA NEBLINA tells the story of Biriba (Luis Navarro), a young trafficker from São Paulo who decides to leave behind a life of crime and use his knowledge to legally sell the product, together with his inexperienced partner and investor, Vini (Daniel Furlan).
-Biriba will have to deal with the weight and pressures of his past life, linked to his friend Salim (Henrique Santana), and the innumerable business challenges he will face.
+Set in a fictional future in which marijuana was legalized in Brazil, Pico De Neblina tells the story of Biriba, a young drug trafficker from São Paulo who decides to leave behind a life of crime and use his knowledge to legally sell the product, together with his inexperienced partner and investor, Vini.
+Biriba will have to deal with the weight and pressures of his past life, linked to his friend Salim, and the innumerable business challenges he will face.

 The citizens of LazyTown learn the importance of things like eating right and exercising from the ultra-athletic superhero, Sportacus, who must stop the evil plots of Robbie Rotten, who hates physical activity, among other things.
 Stephanie, the mayors vibrant pink-haired niece is also on hand to help!